michaelvl/git-signature-checker/README.md

 docker run --rm -v $PWD/public-keys:/public-keys:ro -v $PWD/.git:/repo:ro michaelvl/git-signature-checker
 ```

+By default, the checker will validate all commits on the current revision of the
+given repository.
+Use the argument `--revision-range` for checking alternative
+references and sub-trees.

 ## A Note on Public Keys

-This tool does not validate the public keys or any trust between
+This tool does not validate the public keys imported through the path given by
+`--public-keys`.
+Trust beween keys and required trust level can be defined by
+using `--keyring` to use a specific GPG keyring with keys with defined trust and
+`--minimum-trust` can be used to specify the minimum key trust level required
+for a succesfull signature validation.

-them.
-Obviously, strong attention to key management is a prerequisite for
+Obviously, strong attention to key management is a prerequisite for validating
-validating Git integrity with signatures.
+Git integrity with signatures.

 ## Caveates with Github Merges Through the Web UI